Project type: Water (Purification & Saving)

 Find out how myclimate reports these SDGs in our FAQ.

-More than 14,000 beneficiaries received trainings in the first monitoring period.
+More than 6,400 beneficiaries received trainings in the second monitoring period.
 Examples are trainings on the use of the WADI, proper hygienic practices, construction of sanitation facilities, financial trainings for the set-up of Village Savings and Loans Associations and many more.

 Access to safe water is a human right.
 Every family disinfects on the average 20 liters of water per day as drinking water.

-Each WADI avoids up to 3t CO2 per year from reduced use of firewood for water boiling.
+Each WADI avoids up to 2.6t CO2 per year from reduced use of firewood for water boiling.

-Four plastic collection groups have been formed with 120 members, all of them women.
+Eight plastic collection groups have been formed with 236 members, all of them women.
 The members received environmental awareness and waste management trainings.
-Within one year they collected 407 kg of plastics by paying a small amount per each kilogram to the households.
+In total they have collected 2,852 kg of plastics by paying a small amount per each kilogram to the households.
 The volume will be sold to a local recycler, the margin provides a small additional income to the women.